 Most people who study water-life are quick to point out that many of our deep waterways have not been thoroughly explored.
 It’s impossible to know for certain if mythical sea and lake monsters are real.
 Perhaps there is some truth to the tales.
 Although pranks have been exposed and explanations have been offered, there are too many eyewitness accounts to simply dismiss it all as overactive imaginations.
 With so much left to discover, it is hard not to wonder what other “monsters” could be out there waiting for us.

 Enjoy spooky stories and eerie tales?
-Be sure to join us on our new BUBBLE GHOST TOURS in Kingston, Ottawa & Toronto.
+Be sure to join us on our GHOST TOURS in Kingston, Ottawa & Toronto.
 A safe and fun way to get some fresh air and enjoy some great ghost stories.

 Brittney Anne Bos, PhD

 Haunted Walk Tour Guide & Host